-When you start sacrificing your own needs for the sake of someone else’s, you are demonstrating a passive self that lacks self-worth and self-esteem.
-Like any addiction, a codependent relationship entails a dependency on another person’s behaviors.
+When you start sacrificing your own needs for the sake of someone else's and the relationship becomes unbalanced, you are demonstrating a passive self that lacks self-worth and self-esteem.
+Like any addiction, a codependent relationship entails a dependency on another person's behaviors.

 Though your intentions might be good, people might interpret your eagerness to please as neediness and suffocating.
 Codependency is extremely toxic to a relationship and even though it's not technically considered a mental health illness, it is still detrimental that you seek treatment.

 "Online therapy offers an accessible and reliable alternative to in-office counseling with the same results, but with less expense and hassle for the patient."